 Cat-back exhaust systems have more efficient gas flow, yielding increased engine performance, thanks to their larger exhaust tubes and mandrel bends.

-Because the success of a cat-back car performance exhaust system depends on various factors – like catalytic converter restrictions, engine power, etc. – there’s no easy way to calculate how much horsepower you stand to gain.
-If you have a restrictive exhaust, then a cat-back exhaust could massively improve your car’s performance, and contrastingly, if your exhaust already flows well, then a cat-back won’t be much of an upgrade.
+Because the success of a catback exhaust system depends on various factors – like catalytic converter restrictions, engine power, etc. – there’s no easy way to calculate how much horsepower you stand to gain.
+If you have a restrictive exhaust, then a cat back exhaust could massively improve your car’s performance, and contrastingly, if your exhaust already flows well, then a cat-back won’t be much of an upgrade.

 Typically, a cat-back exhaust system will increase your car’s horsepower by somewhere between 5 and 50 brake horsepower.
 This will vary greatly depending on the condition of your exhaust and engine, so you should ask your mechanic if getting a cat-back exhaust is the best way to improve the performance of your car.

-Current UK emission regulations forbid the removal or alteration of your car’s catalytic converter, so as long as your cat-back system doesn’t interfere with your ‘cat’ you don’t have to worry.
+Current UK emission regulations forbid removing or altering your car’s catalytic converter, so as long as your cat-back system doesn’t interfere with your ‘cat’, you don’t have to worry.
 However, any car performance exhaust system that increases the noise your car makes above stock limits is technically illegal:

 According to The Road Vehicles (Construction and Use) Regulations 1986, it is illegal to alter your exhaust system “so as to increase the noise made by the escape of exhaust gases.”
-As such, if you insist on getting an exhaust tip that will make your car louder, our only advice is not to rev it around the police.
+While the average police officer may not carry a decibel meter, we strongly recommend avoiding aftermarket mods that make your car louder, as they are technically illegal and widely frowned upon.

 As one of the most mechanically simple ways to increase your car’s horsepower, cat-back exhausts can provide excellent value for money with minimal risk of damaging your car.
 All the mechanic has to do is remove your exhaust below the catalytic converter and bolt on the new car performance exhaust system, and you’re away to the races!

 In addition to boosting your horsepower, cat-back exhausts can make a massive difference to the sound of your car, especially if you choose exhaust tips designed for acoustics.
-So although cat-back exhaust systems may seem like a lot of fuss for a little bit of piping, they can provide highly effective results with just a few mechanical tweaks, making them well worth the cost of seeing an exhaust specialist, such as DKU in Birmingham.
+Although cat-back exhaust systems may seem like a lot of fuss for a little piping, they can provide highly effective results with just a few mechanical tweaks, making them well worth the cost of seeing an exhaust specialist, such as DKU in Birmingham.